hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT-TRANSPORT EQUIPMENT.Container identification number&gt; is NOT PRESENT<br />
+IF &lt;CONSIGNMENT-TRANSPORT EQUIPMENT.Container identification number&gt; is NOT PRESENT
-THEN the value '0' (zero) is not valid for &lt;CONSIGNMENT-TRANSPORT<br />
+THEN the value '0' (zero) is not valid for &lt;CONSIGNMENT-TRANSPORT EQUIPMENT.Number of seals&gt;;
-EQUIPMENT.Number of seals&gt;;<br />
-IF &lt;CONSIGNMENT-INCIDENT-TRANSPORT EQUIPMENT.Container identification number&gt; is NOT<br />
+IF &lt;CONSIGNMENT-INCIDENT-TRANSPORT EQUIPMENT.Container identification number&gt; is NOT
-PRESENT<br />
+PRESENT
-THEN the value '0' (zero) is not valid for &lt;CONSIGNMENT-INCIDENT-TRANSPORT<br />
-EQUIPMENT.Number of seals&gt;
+THEN the value '0' (zero) is not valid for &lt;CONSIGNMENT-INCIDENT-TRANSPORT EQUIPMENT.Number of seals&gt;

 **Technical Description**